chumnend/wackystonks/README.md

     cp .env.example .env
     ```

 6) Use `yarn start` to run the application.
 It will compile all the js files and run the client and server.

-If developing, you can use `yarn dev`
+7) If developing, you can use `yarn dev` to spin up in development mode.

 ## Contact
 Nicholas Chumney - [nicholas.chumney@outlook.com](nicholas.chumney@outlook.com)

-## Acknowledgments
-N/A